manojtharindu11/itp_sl/README.md

 - SWI-Prolog (swipl) installed and on PATH
 - Python 3.8+ (for the simple runner and tests)
 - (Optional) pytest for running tests
+- Streamlit (installed via requirements.txt)

 Files

 - `knowledge_base.pl`: Prolog facts and rules
 - `query.py`: Python helper that runs Prolog queries using `swipl`
 - `test_query.py`: pytest tests that run a couple of sample queries
+- `app.py`: Streamlit UI that calls the Prolog KB and shows an interactive map

 Quick run